tonghuikang/sutd-term4/OPTI/final-summary.md

 ![Screen Shot 2019-11-17 at 23.32.50 PM](assets/Screen Shot 2019-11-17 at 23.32.50 PM.png)

+(Following comment needs to be confirmed, I am not too sure.)

+The flow on the actual arcs is zero, and the flow on the artificial arcs is equal to the demand or supply of the node.

+To obtain a basic feasible solution, we want to redirect the flow on the artificial arcs to the actual arcs.
+We set the costs on the artificial arcs to one, and the costs on the actual arcs to zero.

+If you cannot reduce the cost on this modified problem to zero, you cannot obtain a minimum spanning tree from the actual arcs, and there is no feasible solution.

 <div style="page-break-after: always;"></div>
 **Comparison between simplex and network simplex**